nasccped/dwm.conf/README.md

 - xorg
 - xorg-xinit

-I'm currently using the `Terminus:Bold` font, so you'll need it too:
+I'm currently using the [`Fixedsys Excelsior`](https://github.com/kika/fixedsys) font, so you'll may need it too. _(else, the dwm font will fallback until find some available one - default case: `monospace`)_

-- terminus-font

 > [!NOTE]
 >